 The boundaries for City West have changed from what was recommended in the 2016 Master Plan.
-On the north side, the Implementation Committee agreed with staff that the small parcel east of Taft Road next to I-96 did not seem to be necessary to include, and the drive-through uses just east of Beck did not seem to fit with the vision for City West.
-On the South side of Grand River, leaving the eastern half toward Taft Road planned for Industrial did not seem to make sense given one of the main pedestrian crossings between north and south is at the main entrance to the Suburban Showplace.
+On the north side, the Implementation Committee agreed with staff that the small parcel east of Taft Road next to I-96 did not seem to be necessary to include, and the drive-through uses just east of Beck did not seem to fit with the vision for City West so those developed parcels are not included.
+At the July 10, 2023, City Council meeting, the property owner of the parcels zoned B-3 General Business at the southeast corner of Beck Road and Grand River Avenue expressed their desire for that area to remain zoned B-3, however they were in favor of the RA-zoned portion of their property to be included in the rezoning.
+The B-3 portion of two parcels, approximately 3.39 acres, has been removed from the City Council's Recommended Action (below) for the rezoning of properties to City West.
+On the south side of Grand River, leaving the eastern half toward Taft Road planned for Industrial did not seem to make sense given one of the main pedestrian crossings between north and south is at the main entrance to the Suburban Showplace.
 Many of the existing uses in that area also were not incompatible with the uses permitted in the proposed district.
-Meetings with some of the landowners in that area confirmed that they would like to be included in the district.
+Meetings with some of the landowners in that area confirmed that they would like to be included in the City West district.
 The Implementation Committee agreed that the district should be extended all the way to Taft Road.